 Most of us can thank the military for instilling some valuable behaviors in us.
-For me, it’s always being on time and cleaning up after myself (and, often, others) to improve the proverbial foxhole.
-The military also ingrained habits in me like backwards planning and keeping accountability of coworkers.
-While many of the things we learned are invaluable, some behaviors won’t help you get ahead in the civilian world.
+For me, it's always being on time and cleaning up after myself (and, often, others) to improve the proverbial foxhole.
+The military also ingrained habits in me like backward planning and keeping accountability of co-workers.
+While many of the things we learned are invaluable, some behaviors won't help you get ahead in the civilian world.

 Take these, for example:

 1. Calling People Out on Mistakes and Being Blunt

 For many, this can be one of the hardest traits to change.
 If you were used to plain speaking and telling it like it is, the art of diplomacy will take some time and some serious effort.
 Most office environments aren't used to confrontation.
 I can't speak for everywhere, of course, but you'll get further in your career by learning how to point out mistakes in non-threatening ways.
 You may have to deal with a certain level of passive-aggressive behavior as well.

 While it's certainly easier to speak the truth, in most cases, you'll hurt feelings or create enemies.
 It's simply due to different values and norms.

 The advice for learning what works and doesn't work in your office is relatively basic: Take time to observe and listen to your co-workers and boss.
 If you don't see straightforwardness rewarded or used, you might need to soften your blunt tendencies.

 This could be a chance to find a mentor, either within your workplace or outside of it.
 Interpersonal relationships are key to getting ahead; you'll quickly undercut yourself if you scare your co-workers or make them resentful of your bluntness.